RanRhoads84/debgpt7.8-with-vectorDB/README.md

 See https://salsa.debian.org/deeplearning-team/debgpt/-/issues/6 for some examples with their corresponding outputs.

+There are two important arguments for the `--mapreduce|-x` feature:
+(1) `--mapreduce_chunksize <int>` which decides the chunk size (in bytes) for processing the bulky inputs;
+(2) `--mapreduce_parallelism <int>`: how many API query workers to run in parallel.
+You may need to adjust them to adapt to your hardware or service provider limitations.

 Note, this functionality is very quota-consuming if you are going to deal with long texts.
 Please keep an eye on your bill when you try this.